anumvarghese/kx-problemsolving-anu/README.md

 * cd <checkout_folder>
 * docker-compose build
 * docker-compose up
+* Run python service.py
+   or
 * Using curl to test the services.
-* or Run python service.py

-Following services created in storage and gateway
+##Following services created in storage and gateway
 * Gateway
   ** Url to process data
   /